Aoibhinn/Portfolio1/README.md

 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 - The live link can be found here - https://aoibhinn.github.io/Portfolio1/

+<h2> Known Bugs <h2/>

+When a user has provided their details on the sign up form and the 'Sign Me Up!' button is selected the user is redirected to an error webpage

+Error code: 501

+Message: Unsupported method ('POST').

+Error code explanation: HTTPStatus.NOT_IMPLEMENTED - Server does not support this operation.

 <h2>Credits</h2>